 Most INTPs are naturally highly creative and can apply this skill to many situations.
 While they're often misclassified as logical and analytical, they also have a great imagination and creative drive.
 INTPs love spending time alone to recharge and explore the many possibilities within their minds.
 Their inner world is often incredibly vast and filled with exciting new ideas and thoughts they want to bring to life.

 Due to this, many INTPS find themselves drawn to more artistic careers that incorporate music, drawing, dance, or writing.
 They're incredibly interested in jobs and careers that help them express creativity through various forms.
-For most Logicians, being in an environment that suppresses their naturally imaginative thoughts can be highly detrimental to their happiness.
+For most Architects, being in an environment that suppresses their naturally imaginative thoughts can be highly detrimental to their happiness.

 INTPs excel in environments that allow room for growth and ways that help them feel challenged and interested.
 It's easy for them to lose interest in people or ideas that aren't challenging them or bringing passion.
-While Logicians are usually very scientific, incorporating a more artistic side to their personality might seem like an odd merging of interests, but this allows INTP to uniquely accomplish many impressive things.
+While Architects are usually very scientific, incorporating a more artistic side to their personality might seem like an odd merging of interests, but this allows INTP to uniquely accomplish many impressive things.

 While many INTPs are often viewed as outwardly rigid, private, withdrawn, and introverted, this is not necessarily the case when they're interested in a challenging, or intriguing topic.
-If you involve a Logician in a conversation or discussion that they are interested in, they'll be able to become incredibly vivid and entertaining.
+If you involve a Architect in a conversation or discussion that they are interested in, they'll be able to become incredibly vivid and entertaining.
 INTPs are also more likely to use their wit and humor around people they trust.
 They also love to bounce ideas off their companions.

 Another great aspect of INTPs is their aspect of being blunt when needed.
 They generally hate beating around the bush, and when they have something to say, they believe telling the truth is better than avoiding it, even at the expense of a potential disagreement.